 CREATE AN EXHIBIT

-Together, the team has created an immersive art exhibit to express these themes through photography, music, and historical research.
-The exhibit serves to honor and integrate fractured narratives of the past, and make room for movement towards the future.
-The design of the exhibit, and its plans for programming, will be informed by community members.
+Together, the team created an immersive art exhibit to express these themes through photography, music, and historical research.
+The exhibit served to honor and integrate fractured narratives of the past, and make room for movement towards the future.
+The design of the exhibit, and its plans for programming, was informed by community members.

 NEIGHBORHOOD EXHIBIT ACTIVATION

-When the exhibit opens to the public, it will be full of the contributions of community members.
-Emerging court stakeholders will have had time to develop questions and ideas to present to officials, investors and people in power.
-The exhibit space will act as a meeting space and civic power charging station to imagine and begin to create the next phase of the courts’ activities.
+When the exhibit opened to the public, it was full of the contributions of community members.
+We even took portraits of community members and had them turned into giant banners down at the basketball courts.
+Emerging court stakeholders had time to develop questions and ideas to present to officials, investors and people in power.
+The exhibit space acted as a meeting space and civic power charging station to imagine and begin to create the next phase of the courts’ activities.

 You might be going through something, but you forget all that in the playground.
 The kids need it more than anything.
 I can’t stress the fact, how much they need it.
 They don’t want that playground to be remodeled.
 They need it. — Kareem, 23, youth coach